Northeast Piscataquis, Maine: Williamsburg

 The town of Williamsburg was dissolved and incorporated into Northeast Piscataquis in 1940.
 Williamsburg was located in the southern part of Piscataquis County, 17 miles north-east of Dover-Foxcroft.
 It was located to the west of Brownville.
 The West Branch of the Pleasant River ran through the town.
 It was the hometown of Lieutenant Colonel Walter Goodale Morrill.
 The area was first settled by people of European descent during the first decades of the 19th century and was incorporated as a town in 1820.
 In 1870, the town's population was 176, but the town grew to 444 residents for the 1880 census.
 The 1900 census showed that Williamsburg had a population of 117, the smallest of all incorporated towns in the county.
 In 1910, it had a population of 138, the second smallest population of any incorporated place in the county.
 In 1920, the population dropped to 82 residents and in 1930, the final census as a separate town, Williamsburg's population was 67 people.

+Education

+The Maine Department of Education takes responsibility for coordinating school assignments in the unorganized territories.
+Williamsburg is assigned to Maine School Administrative District 41 schools: Brownville Elementary School, Milo Elementary School, and Penquis Valley Middle/High School.